-Pilot Cities shall be supported to clearly articulate their impact pathways through their Impact Logic or Impact Framework to make explicit the fundamental mechanisms by which positive impacts will be produced across a timeline.
-These Impact Logics, related indicators and the transformation narratives will connect Pilot Cities' proposed activities to short- and mid-term changes that can be observed/measured and are precursors to long-term impacts (whether direct impacts in terms of GHG emissions reduced or indirect impacts in terms of co-benefits achieved) to shift urban systems.
+Pilot Cities shall be supported to clearly articulate their impact pathways through their Impact Logic or Theory of Change (TOC) to make explicit the fundamental mechanisms by which positive impacts will be produced across a timeline.
+These Impact Logics and the transformation narratives will connect Pilot Cities' proposed activities to short- and mid-term changes that can be observed/measured and are precursors to later long-term impacts to shift urban systems.